istio/istio.io/content/docs/tasks/telemetry/export-logs-through-stackdriver.md

 Common setup for all sinks:

 1. Enable StackDriver Monitoring API for the project.
-1. Make sure `principalEmail` that would be setting up the sink has write access. to the project and Logging Admin role permissions.
+1. Make sure `principalEmail` that would be setting up the sink has write access to the project and Logging Admin role permissions.

 #### BigQuery